benjeaster/canvas-/README.md

 Canvas can be manipulated with Javascript to give some creative and interesting output for various projects

-## This app is simple bubble simulation using Canvas
+## This app is a simple bubble simulation using Canvas

 To run the app